Virtual certainty? Bankers ask if success of remote roadshows will last

 HONG KONG/NEW YORK, June 5 (Reuters) - Who needs expensive lunches at glitzy hotels and fancy restaurants to court investors for bond deals or the sale of new shares on the stock exchange?

-Warner Music Group WMG.O is one of more than a dozen companies that launched an initial public offering (IPO) in the aftermath of the COVID-19 pandemic and saw their shares soar on the first day trading.
+Warner Music Group WMG.O is one of more than a dozen companies that launched initial public offerings in the aftermath of the COVID-19 pandemic and saw their shares soar on the first day trading.

 "The wear from a virtual roadshow is much less than the wear and tear on the old normal roadshow.
-I was pleasantly surprised," Warner Music Group chief executive Stephen Cooper said in an interview following this company's IPO this week.
+I was pleasantly surprised," Warner Music Group's chief executive, Stephen Cooper, said in an interview following his company's IPO this week.

+Payments technology firm Shift4 Payments FOUR.N, whose IPO this week priced above its target range, spoke with around 300 investors over video calls during the roadshow, CEO Jared Isaacman said.

+"The bankers have gotten incredibly efficient with the Zoom video calls," Isaacman said.

 Some investors were also happy with the switch, because they saved time travelling to meetings with companies and their IPO advisers.